devsuhailnawaz/Face-Detector/README.md

 # Face-Detector
-This Projects contain python project
+This Projects contain python project with Open cv